SuperOfficeDocs/superoffice-docs/user-guide/en/diary/recurrence/create.md

     > You can only change the start date for the follow-up here.
 If you want to change the time, you must first close the **Repeating follow-ups** dialog and then change the time in the **Appointment**, **Task**, or **Phone call** dialog.

 5. Under **Frequency** you specify whether the follow-up is to be repeated daily, weekly, monthly, yearly or at a user-defined interval.
 Then select further details for frequency in the field in the middle of the dialog.
 The options available here depend on what you select under **Frequency**:
-    * If you select **Daily**, you can specify that the follow-up should repeat every working day, every day of the week, or at a user-defined interval, e.g. every other day.
+    * If you select **Daily**, you can specify that the follow-up should repeat every working day, every day of the week, or at a user-defined interval, such as every other day.

-    * If you select **Weekly**, you can specify that the follow-up should repeat at a user-defined weekly interval, e.g. every three weeks, and on which day of the week it should take place.
+    * If you select **Weekly**, you can specify that the follow-up should repeat at a user-defined weekly interval, such as every three weeks, and on which day of the week it should take place.

-    * If you select **Monthly**, you can specify on which day of the month the follow-up should repeat, e.g. on the 5th of the month, and a user-defined monthly interval, e.g. every 4th month.
+    * If you select **Monthly**, you can specify on which day of the month the follow-up should repeat, for example, on the 5th of the month, and a user-defined monthly interval, such as every 4th month.
 You can also specify that the follow-up should repeat, for example, on the fourth Wednesday of the month.

-    * If you select **Yearly**, you can specify on which day and month the follow-up should repeat each year, e.g. every 23rd of September.
+    * If you select **Yearly**, you can specify on which day and month the follow-up should repeat each year, for example, every 23rd of September.

     * If you select **Custom**, you can manually enter the dates you require.
 Select the day in the calendar and click the arrow (![icon][img2]) to add it to the list of selected dates.
 If you want to delete a date you have selected, select the date in the list and click **Delete**.